 Highest Points over north America:

 The Great Plains, often known as the prairies, run across the middle of Canada and the United States.
 Summers in this vast area are hot, and winters are frigid and snowy.
 Except along rivers and lakeshores, trees are few, although the terrain was originally covered with grasses eaten by millions of cattle.
 Today, little natural prairie remains, and farmers plant large fields of corn and wheat in its place.

 Between the Rockies and the Appalachians there are two great drainage systems:

 - The five Great Lakes, which drain into the St. Lawrence River and the Atlantic Ocean, and

-The mighty Mississippi-Missouri river system, which transports water from a vast interior watershed to the Gulf of Mexico, where the Mississippi forms one of the world’s major deltas.
+The mighty Mississippi-Missouri river system transports water from a vast interior watershed to the Gulf of Mexico, where the Mississippi forms one of the world’s major deltas.

 The five Great Lakes cross the border between Canada and the United States and are estimated to hold one-fifth of the world’s freshwater. the location of the lakes from west to east comprising of Lake Superior, Michigan, Huron, Erie, and Ontario.

 Only Lake Michigan comes under the land of the United States.
 The lakes are connected by rivers and drained by the St. Lawrence River, which flows into the Atlantic Ocean.
 The Niagara River, which connects Lakes Erie and Ontario, flows beneath the world-famous Niagara Falls.

 Natural Resources of North America